Skip to main content

 TLS ClientHello

 Click the ClientHello, expand Secure Sockets LayerTLSHandshakeExtensions.
-You should see:
+The expected shape:

-• Extension order matching your preset's JA4 / peetprint.
+• Extension order matching the preset's JA4 / peetprint.

-• GREASE extension at position 0 (Chrome-style presets only).
+• A GREASE extension at position 0 (Chrome-style presets only).

 HTTP/2 SETTINGS